Clever/loofah/README.md

 Scrubbers.object_keys()(object)
 ```

-You can also call all of the library functions (except substrings) with their defaults by calling:
+You can also call all of the library functions (except substrings) with their defaults using:

 ```javascript
 Scrubbers.default()(object)